sorbet/sorbet/website/docs/type-annotations.md

   might not be the case if the `new` method has been overridden.

   In these cases, Sorbet reports an error stating that it requires an explicit type annotation to correct the faulty assumption.
+This only applies at the top-level (e.g., not inside arrays).

 In all other cases, Sorbet does not infer the types of constants, and will assume a type of `T.untyped`.
 In [`# typed: strict`](static.md) files, Sorbet